 - In order to submit a manuscript, you need to first register your information.
-For this you need to click “Submit” on the top right.
-This leads to the page where you can register your information, along with your email address.
+Click “Submit” on the top right.
+Register your information.
 For registration, you need to provide a username and choose a password.
-You can also register via your ORCID, LinkedIn or Facebook accounts.
+You can also register via ORCID, LinkedIn or Facebook accounts.
 Please fill in all the details and give only correct information.
 Providing incorrect information about yourself could forfeit your registration.

 - After you register, you will be sent an email to confirm your registration.
 Once you confirmed your registration you will be prompted to login.
 After login, on the top right of the page, your name will appear.
 If you click on it, your personal menu will appear below.
 This is the area from which you can either choose to submit a new document, access existing drafts of documents and - if you are an editor or reviewer - access the documents for editing/reviewing.